nicohvi/nicohvi.github.io/_posts/2016-02-24-a-simple-javascript-setup.md

 ## In summary

-It's night impossible to write modular javascript using ecmascript 6 features without having *some* external dependencies, and that's fine because thankfully there are [crazy efficient developers](https://github.com/substack) who create open source libraries we can use.

-However, it's important to remember to not simply include a library because "that's what every body else is using" when you can accomplish the same thing with your existing tools[^5], because they **come at a cost**.
+All you need to write modular javascript using ecmascript 6 features are three external dependencies, npm can handle the rest.
+It's important to remember that you needen't introduce another layer of complexity just because "that's what everybody else is doing" when you can accomplish what you need with your existing tools[^5].

-Both in terms of complexity and megabytes.
+Because external dependencies come at a cost, both in terms of complexity and megabytes.

 In the ever-growing world of javascript libraries you must fight to retain your sanity, and simplicity is the spikiest mace in your armoire.